 5 London Royal Palaces To See With Kids

-As an ex-Londoner living in New York all the recent royal-family news has me thinking about what I would do if I wanted to take my English-born kids with their American accents on a wild ride of the top royal tourist destinations in and around London.
+As an ex-Londoner living in New York all the recent royal-family news has me thinking about what I would do if I wanted to take my English-born kids with their American accents on a wild ride of the top royal tourist destinations around London.
 The U.K.’s palaces and castles are far more kid-friendly than you might expect.
 With their combination of royal splendor, history and beautiful grounds to roam around they usually manage to keep everyone in the family happy from toddlers to teenagers.
 Several go out of their way to make kids feel welcome with activities just for them.

 5 Kid-Friendly Palaces & Castles in London